MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableNetworkProtectionPerfTelemetry

-This setting disables the gathering and sending of performance telemetry from network protection.
+Specifies whether to disable the gathering and sending of performance telemetry from Network Protection.
 Valid values are:

 - $true: Network protection telemetry is disabled.
 - $false: Network protection telemetry is enabled.
 This is the default value.